Aiven-Open/klaw/coral/docs/frontend-testing.md

 Examples:

-- describe *“renders all necessary elements"*
+- describe *"renders all necessary elements"*
-- describe *“when user selects a certain environment"*
+- describe *"when user selects a certain environment"*
-- describe *“handles the form for deleting a topic"*
+- describe *"handles the form for deleting a topic"*

 The `it` block contains the specification itself.
 Together with its assertion it describes the expected outcome.
 Keep in mind that **one-assertion-per-it** is a good rule to follow for small tests.